hagaarmagdy/ADHD-diagnosis-fmri/README.md

 The proposed method will be to implement a hybrid 3D CNN LSTM model on fMRI scans obtained from the ADHD 200 dataset.

-Different models will also be implemented such as Inception V3, AlexNet, and MLP on MRI scans obtained from time points of the fMRI scans.
+Different models are also implemented such as Inception V3, AlexNet, and MLP on MRI scans obtained from time points of the fMRI scans.